Long Beach Alcohol and Drug Use Statistics

 This type of therapy provides a range of benefits.
 Groups can act as a support network and sounding board.
 Other members can help you address difficult situations or life challenges and help hold you accountable for your recovery.
 Regularly talking and listening to others can also help put your own issues into perspective and show you are not alone in your addiction.

 Family therapy can help improve communication and resolve conflicts that have stemmed from your substance use disorder.
 Your family members can even attend therapy separately while you are in your treatment program.
-This type of therapy can help improve your family relationships and address the impact of your substance misuse or mental health.
+This type of therapy can help improve your family relationships and address the impact of your substance abuse or mental health.
 It can help you, and your family members understand one another better and learn coping skills to bring you closer together.

 Should I Travel to Long Beach for Drug and Alcohol Rehab?